yeibercano/netflixMovies/README.md

 # Netflix Movies

 This app was constructed with Brian Holt workshop.
-We explore React from the its most vanilla form to server side rendering passing by stateless components, ES6 components, redux, redux devTools, life cycles and much more.
+We explore React from its most vanilla form to server side rendering passing by stateless components, ES6 components, redux, redux devTools, life cycles, routing, eslint and much more.

 [Workshop info][workshop]